-Casa Jacinta isn’t just a hotel to dump your bags at while you explore the city – it’s a refuge from the traffic and sometimes intense life you would expect from one of the world’s most populated metropolia.
+Casa Jacinta isn’t just a hotel to dump your bags at while you explore the city.
+It’s a refuge from the traffic and sometimes intense life you would expect from one of the world’s most populated metropolises.
 Pausing to read a novel in the serene garden or curling up on the sofa with a cup of tea became blessed moments during my stay.

-Along with 105 other tourism businesses in Mexico City, Casa Jacinta had applied and was accepted to the Tourism Recovery Programme.
+Along with 105 other tourism businesses in Mexico City, Casa Jacinta applied to and was accepted into the Tourism Recovery Programme.
 Thankfully, this allowed them to weather the storm Covid brought on the industry.

 “Here in Mexico, help and support like this doesn’t exist; I couldn’t believe it was a real programme,” Andrea admits, as we step inside the hotel’s library, antique typewriters lined up in a row.
 While I admire the various titles on the shelves, we discuss the challenges of turning your hand from artistic endeavours to running a boutique hotel.